 Sowing Lavender 'Munstead' Seeds

-Start seeds indoors in late winter.
-Barely cover with soil, then refrigerate for 3 weeks.
+Start lavender seeds indoors in late winter.
+Barely cover the seeds with soil, then refrigerate for 3 weeks.
 Full sun.
 Well-drained soil.
-Spacing 18".